tisla91/Dies_race/README.md

 # horse_race
-A simulation of a race based on recurrent outcome two thrown dies
+Simulation of a race based on recurrent outcome of two thrown dies